 Above: The inflorescence is a tall raceme rising above all the leaves.

-Below: 1st photo - Note the upper petal forms a banner and two lower petals come forward completely enclosing the last two petals which form a 'keel'.
+Below: 1st photo - Note the upper petal forms a banner and two lateral petals come forward completely enclosing the last two petals which form a 'keel'.
 Stem and flower stalk have grayish-white hair.
 2nd photo - Each divided leaf has 7 to 11 leaflets with fine hair on the margins and a bristly tip formed by the midrib extending just beyond the tip.

 Below: Leaves are all below the flowering spike.
 Seed pods are flattened, hairy, with 2 or more seeds.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: An historical photo of Lupine in the newly created Upland Garden.
 Photo from a Kodachrome taken by Martha Crone on May 31, 1946.

 Notes: Wild Lupine is not indigenous to the Garden.
 Eloise Butler first introduced the plant on May 3, 1914 with plants from Gillett's Nursery in Southwick, MA.
 She planted others in 1921, '25, and '27.
 Martha Crone noted it in bloom in 1939 and planted seeds in 1945, '46, and '47, and it was present at the time of her 1951 Garden census.
 The 1940s plantings were when the Upland Garden was developed following its addition to the Garden acreage in 1944.
 It is also on the 1986 Garden census and present when these photos were taken in 2012.
 Wild Lupine is found in North America in the eastern half of the northern U.S. from Minnesota and Iowa eastward to the coast, excepting Missouri, Arkansas and Tennessee.
 It is not native to Canada but has been introduced.
 In Minnesota it has been found in a small strip of counties running from Cass and Crow Wing in the north diagonally southeastward to Fillmore and Houston.
-This includes only Hennepin, Ramsay, Anoka and Washington in the metro area.
+This includes only Hennepin, Ramsey, Anoka and Washington in the metro area.
 A close relative, Bigleaf lupine, Lupinus polyphyllus Lindl., is found only outside of that area in 4 NE counties.